vortexntnu/vortex-auv/control/dp_adapt_backs_controller/README.md

 \dot{\hat{d}} = \Gamma_{d} z_2
 }
 ```
 Now that we have defined this we can insert and remove this from the equation, which should leave us with the normal system.
 An observation made during the construction of the controller was that the adaptive part and backstepping part is decoupled.
-Maybe this is dependent on the method used for the adaptive part, which is more of a MRAC type method.
+Maybe this is dependent on the method used for the adaptive part, which is more of a MRAC type.
 Sadly, I don't have enough information about adaptive controllers to comment on this in detail.

 ```math
 = - z_1^\top K_1 z_1 + z_2^\top J(\eta)z_1 - z_2^\top M \dot{\alpha} + z_2^\top \tau_{controller} - z_2^\top C(\nu)\,\nu